migangqui/cloud-storage-spring-api/cloud-storage-spring-java/README.md

 # Spring AWS S3 Java API

-This is a Java API to manage files of AmazonS3 in Spring.
+This is a Java API to manage files of cloud providers in Spring.

 ### Add dependency to pom.xml: